qiuosier/Leo/docs/TurnOnDevice.md

 # Turn on a Device
+_"Turn on the lights for 5 minutes when there is motion during the night."_

 This function sends out a HTTP request to turn on a device, and a message to Azure Service Bus to turn off the device after a certain amount of time.

 **Function Name**: TurnOnDevice